OpenEvalProject/evals/manuscripts/elife-54279/v2/manuscript.md

 To quantify the effect on PRs from OTX2 mutagenesis, the number of cells that activate the THRBCRM2 cis-regulatory element was analyzed.
 This element is associated with the THRB gene and is active in a subset of cone PRs in the chick retina (Emerson et al., 2013; Schick et al., 2019).
 OTX2CRISPR mutant retinas had a significant reduction in THRBCRM2 activity (Figure 2G–H, Figure 2—figure supplement 1C,D).
 Thus, this assessment suggests that the OTX2CRISPR mutation leads to a robust reduction of OTX2 protein as well as a PR reporter.
 Quantification of all parameters reported above are detailed in Supplementary file 2.

-## The OTX2ECR2 reporter reveals a change in cell fate in the OTX2CRISPR cells
+### The OTX2ECR2 reporter reveals a change in cell fate in the OTX2CRISPR cells

 As OTX2 expression has been reported to be initiated in RPCs that predominantly generate cone PR and HCs, the fate of the daughter cells of these RPCs was examined upon OTX2 mutation.
 To do this, the previously reported OTX2ECR2 enhancer element (Figure 3A), which is active in OTX2-positive RPCs in the chicken retina, was used (Emerson and Cepko, 2011).
 In CTRL retinas, upon electroporation at E5 and two days in culture, GFP expression driven by the enhancer’s activity is observed predominately in the outer retina/PR layer, with fewer cells, showing less intense GFP expression, in the inner retina (Figure 3B).
 The enhancer’s activity, observed by GFP expression, co-localizes primarily with OTX2-positive retinal cells electroporated at E5 and cultured for 2 days, consistent with previous observations (Emerson and Cepko, 2011).
 In vivo experiments have demonstrated that OTX2ECR2 drove reporter activity in both PRs and LHX1-positive HCs and very rarely targeted POU4F1-positive RGCs (Emerson and Cepko, 2011).

 ![Figure 3.](https://cdn.elifesciences.org/articles/54279/elife-54279-fig3-v2.jpg)

-**Figure 3.:** CRISPR retinas.Retinas electroporated at E5 with OTX2ECR2::GFP and control or OTX2CRISPR plasmids and analyzed after 48 hr.
+**Figure 3.:** Retinas electroporated at E5 with OTX2ECR2::GFP and control or OTX2CRISPR plasmids and analyzed after 48 hr.
 (A) Schematic representation of the chick OTX2 genomic locus, and the location of the ECR2 element, 1.5 kb upstream of the start codon.
 (B–D) OTX2ECR2::GFP reporter predominantly labels cells in the outer CTRL retina (B).
 This population is markedly reduced in both OTX2CRISPR mutants (g2 in (C) and g3 in (D), and a new population located in the inner retina is formed.
 High magnification views of the regions boxed in the OTX2/GFP panels are shown in the rightmost panels.
 (E) Representative dot plots showing the overlap between OTX2ECR2::GFP (x-axis) and OTX2 protein (y-axis).
 The population of OTX2ECR2::GFP-positive cells that express OTX2 protein decreases in OTX2CRISPR g2 retinas.
 (F) Quantification of the OTX2+/GFP+ cells from the total GFP+ cells for OTX2CRISPR g2 (F) and g3 (G) compared to the controls.
 Error bars represent 95% confident intervals. *** represents p<0.0001, n ≥ 4 for both comparisons and each point represent one biological replicate.
 OR, outer retina; IR, inner retina.

 Characterization of OTX2ECR2 reporter activity in the OTX2CRISPR retinas shows a qualitative shift in the cell populations – a dramatic reduction in the PR population as well as an increase in the inner retina population with many more intensely labeled GFP-positive cells (Figure 3C–D).

 To confirm previously reported estimates of the activity of the OTX2ECR2 element in OTX2-positive cells, a quantitative flow cytometry analysis was performed.
 73% (c.i. ±2.4%) of GFP-positive cells were also OTX2-positive.
 The remaining 27% cells likely represent cells with either nonspecific activation of the element, or cells in which the reporter was previously active.
 In contrast to CTRL samples, OTX2ECR2::GFP-positive cells in OTX2CRISPR mutants were positive for OTX2 protein in only 22% (c.i. ±5.9%) of the g2 cells and in 15% (c.i. ±8.1) of g3 cells (Figure 3E–G, Supplementary file 2).
 In addition, there is a robust increase in both the number and the intensity of the signal in the GFP-only population (green box), suggesting that these are the newly generated, mutant cells (Figure 3E).

-## Single cell RNA sequencing analysis of the OTX2ECR2-positive cells reveals widespread changes in the distribution of cells per cluster
+### Single cell RNA sequencing analysis of the OTX2ECR2-positive cells reveals widespread changes in the distribution of cells per cluster

 To further investigate the role of OTX2 in restricted RPCs, a single cell transcriptome analysis was performed on the OTX2ECR2::GFP-positive population from OTX2CRISPR g2 mutant and CTRL retinas (Figure 5—figure supplement 1A,B) after ex vivo electroporation at E5 and two days in culture.
 Here also, the CTRL retinas were electroporated with the empty p18 vector, lacking the guide sequence, but containing the scaffold RNA, as well as Cas9 coding region, driven by the CAG promoter.
 The use of the OTX2ECR2 reporter allowed an in-depth analysis of this selected population, enriching for PRs and restricted RPCs.